merely-useful/py-rse/index.md

-   `code.zip` is a version controlled (using git) file directory containing the code written to perform the analysis (i.e. it contains the scripts referred to in the log files).
+   `code.zip` is a version controlled (using git) file directory containing the code written to perform the analysis (i.e., it contains the scripts referred to in the log files).
    This code can also be found on GitHub.

 3. The figshare page itself is the archive, and includes a version history for the contents.